Sunday, March 25, 2018

 This model of SP 3682 was done off of several photos in the SP Pictorial books, which give a large number of large print photos for a given class of engines.
 The particular photos of SP 3682 show it after about 1954, when the SP really started letting the exterior appearance of their steam engines go.
 Normally, they would have done regular boiler washings, removing the scale and debris from the inside of the boiler, and often wash the outside too... it would seem from photos that they stopped regularly cleaning the outside of the boilers and let the scale build up.

 The other possibility is that more photographers were getting out and taking photos of weird engines weathering.
-Think of today, how many GE Dash-9 and AC4400 engines are running around, but there's always seems an inordant number photos of engines that have had fires, burn marks, etc on the hoods.
+Think of today, how many GE Dash-9 and AC4400 engines are running around, but there's always seems an enordant number photos of engines that have had fires, burn marks, etc on the hoods.

 Left side of Sunset Models F-4, SP 3682 with 120-C-1 (2) tender, weathered for circa 1954 San Joaquin Division